 - Whenever someone brings up the topic, trying to chat about the way that person is drinking or simply showing preoccupation will be faced with a denial response, justification or even aggression.

-- He will always have a good explanation or excuse, e.g. because the day was good and he is celebrating.
+- They will always have a good explanation or excuse, for example, because the day was good and they are celebrating.
 Or maybe because it went wrong and he is relaxing.
 A number of possible excuses.

 - Hiding alcohol.
 Whether in the car, at home, in the office desk drawer or in the suitcase or coat.

-- This ever-present denial of his problem worries those who like him.
+- This ever-present denial of their problem worries those who like him.